Leading Residential Mental Health Facility in Tennessee

 Personality disorders are mental health conditions represented by ongoing behavior pattern changes, lack of cognitive awareness, and turmoil of internal experiences.
 These characteristics usually do not align with society’s expectations of a stable quality of life.
 People with personality disorders experience distress and impairment that makes daily functions difficult.
 As a result, work, school, and personal obligations can suffer or be impossible to complete.

 Post-traumatic Stress Disorder (PTSD) is a mental illness health condition that individuals develop after experiencing or witnessing a traumatic event.
-Those events can range from military combat, sexual abuse or assault, and natural disasters, to accidents.
+Those events can range from military combat, sexual abuse or assault, natural disasters, or accidents.
 Individuals with PTSD may experience flashbacks, nightmares, changes in mood, and avoidance of certain social activities.

 Suicidal ideation (SI) is the thoughts, feelings, and contemplation of self-harm or ending one’s life.
 Suicidal ideation can occur in any racial or ethnic background.